dan-madsen/AzNetworkDiagram/README.md

 # Introduction
-The Get-AzNetworkDiagram (Powershell)Cmdlet visualizes Azure networking utilizing Graphviz and the "DOT", diagram-as-code language to export a PDF and PNG with a network digram containing:
+The **Get-AzNetworkDiagram** (Powershell)Cmdlet visualizes Azure networking utilizing Graphviz and the "DOT", diagram-as-code language to export a PDF and PNG with a network digram containing:
   - VNets, including:
     - VNet peerings
     - Subnets (will be marked with an "#" if a Network Security Group is associated)
         - Special subnets - AzureBastionSubnet, GatewaySubnet, AzureFirewallSubnet and associated resources
+        - Delegations will be noted, and commonly used delegations will be given a proper icon
         - Associated Route Tables
   - Gateways
     - VPN incl. associated Local Network Gateways and static remote subnets